 Tara Sugrue, PhD is Scientific Lead and Strategy Manager at the Botnar Research Centre for Child Health (BRCCH).
 She coordinates the development of the Centre’s strategic efforts by over-seeing the latest developments in relevant research domains, identifying strategic opportunities, and by building the Centre's international network.
 Furthermore, together with the management team, she coordinates BRCCH research activities and liaises with the Centre’s Strategic Scientific Advisory Board and Project Evaluation Board.
 Tara holds a PhD degree in regenerative medicine from the National University of Ireland, Galway, and has expertise in immuno-biology and oncology.
 Following her postdoctoral work at EPFL, Switzerland, she led editorial activities for the biomedical sciences portfolio at a scientific publisher previous to joining the BRCCH.

 Maressa Takahashi, PhD, is a Scientific Officer and Communications Manager at the Botnar Research Centre for Child Health (BRCCH).
 She leads all communications-related initiatives from annual report to the BRCCH website.
 In addition, she ensures a strong network with other local and international institutes and communication colleagues.
 Furthermore, together with the management team, she coordinates BRCCH research activities and liaises with the Centre’s Project Evaluation Board.
 Maressa Takahashi studied biology at the University of California, Berkeley, and Columbia University and holds a PhD in evolutionary anthropology.
 She previously worked with the Personalized Health Basel initiative, closely aligned with the federal Swiss Personalized Health Network initiative.

-Natalie Messerli is the Grants Officer and Quality Manager at the Botnar Research Centre for Child Health (BRCCH).
-Together with the team of scientific staff, Natalie is in continuous exchange with BRCCH research projects, takes part in organising BRCCH grant calls and is available for enquiries within and outside the BRCCH network.
+Natalie Messerli is a Scientific Officer and Grants Manager at the Botnar Research Centre for Child Health (BRCCH).
+Together with fellow scientific staff, Natalie is in continuous exchange with BRCCH research projects, takes part in organising BRCCH grant calls and is available for enquiries within and outside the BRCCH network.
 Furthermore, she supports data analyses of the BRCCH project portfolio e.g., annual reports, evaluations and communication.
 Natalie studied Human Biology at Michigan State University and received a master’s degree in Public Health at the University of South Florida.